Jan Vansina Papers

 The Jan Vansina Papers fill 136 boxes and span the years 1718-2010.
 The collection is made up of working files containing field notes, correspondence, photographs, maps, manuscripts, drafts, and more used by Vansina in his research, writing, and teaching during his over fifty years of professional activity.

 The papers are divided into nine series preceded by Box 1 which contains biographical materials.
-The nine sections are: Research Notes Libya: Oral History of the Italo-Libyan war (1911-1933); Other Research Topics and Data; Central Africa: Documents about Ethnography and History; Professional Correspondence; Teaching Records; Papers Given at Various Events; Offprints; Around Vansina’s works; and Personal (closed until January 1, 2015).
+The nine sections are: Research Notes Libya: Oral History of the Italo-Libyan war (1911-1933); Other Research Topics and Data; Central Africa: Documents about Ethnography and History; Professional Correspondence; Teaching Records; Papers Given at Various Events; Offprints; Around Vansina’s works; Personal (closed until January 1, 2030).

 Research Notes Libya: Oral History of the Italo-Libyan war (1911-1933)-boxes 2-3: This section contains research methods, procedures, and the interview tool used to collect the oral histories.
 Also included are maps, general information on the Libyan Studies Centre, and related essays on Libya.

 Other Research Topics and Data-boxes 2-10: This segment is made up of general research and reference materials arranged by these subjects: Religious Movements; Bantu Linguistic Materials; Agricultural History; African Art; Ambundu Religion; Oral Tradition; and Governance.

 Central Africa: Documents about Ethnography and History-boxes 11-85: This is the largest section in the collection and represents the core focus of Vansina’s professional career: Central Africa.
 While there are some sections arranged by subject headings such as Ethnography, Historiography, and General History, the bulk of the files are grouped by country and/or geographic region.

 Teaching Records (1959-1994)-boxes 112-117: This section contains material used by Vansina in teaching his many courses from all stages of his academic career.
 The contents include syllabi, reading lists, exams, and more.
 There is also a section containing course material from colleagues and former students.

 Papers Given at Various Events (1960-2009)-boxes 117-120: This series holds copies of papers Vansina presented in various professional settings.
 The papers are written in Dutch, English, and French.
 These are mostly typescripts, often with manuscript notes and corrections.

-Personal (closed until January 1, 2015)-boxes 134-135: This section contains material relating to CVs, salaries, annual reports, grants, honors, fellowships, and some personal correspondence.
+Personal (closed until January 1, 2015)-boxes 134-135: This section contains material relating to curricula vitae, salaries, annual reports, grants, honors, fellowships, and some personal correspondence.

 Box 135 and 136 contain legal sized manuscripts from eariler series.